chaitu65c/reddit_guide/README.md

 Continue to attend hackathons, remain active in clubs/organizations, and grow your portfolio.

-Classes will be much harder; expect the time for completeing projects to double and the content covered to be much more difficult.
+Classes will be much harder; expect the time for completing projects to double and the content covered to be much more difficult.
 We reccomend taking no more than 2-3 upperdivision CS courses and balancing your load with 1-2 GE classes.
 You should not be taking more than 16 units (assuming 4 units per course).

 Start to get an idea of what field in CS you would like to pursue.
 Research what it takes to be successful in that field.
 You can do so by looking up job postings with that title on LinkedIn and looking at the requested skillset or take a look at [Roadmap.sh](https://roadmap.sh/).
 If you want to learn more about a related skillset and your school doesn't offer a course, consider picking up a class on udemy.com.